-- · Pre-plant (2 application option): - Do not apply more than 11.6 fluid ounces per acre per preplant application. - Do not apply within 7 days of planting soybeans. - · Pre-plant (single application option): - Do not apply more than 23.2 fluid ounces per acre. - Do not apply within 15 days of planting soybeans. - .
-Do not use on sandy soils with less than 1% organic matter. - Do not replant fields treated with LO-VOL 6 in the same growing season with crops other than those labeled for use with LO-VOL 6. - Livestock Feeding Restrictions: Do not feed hay, forage or fodder.
+Preplant (2 application option):

+- Do not apply more than 11.6 fluid ounces per acre per preplant application. - Do not apply within 7 days of planting soybeans.

+Preplant (single application option):

+- Do not apply more than 23.2 fluid ounces per acre. - Do not apply within 15 days of planting soybeans.

+Do not use on sandy soils with less than 1% organic matter.

+Do not replant fields treated with BASE CAMP LV 6 in the same growing season with crops other than those labeled for use with BASE CAMP LV 6.

+Livestock Feeding Restrictions: Do not feed hay, forage or fodder.
 Restrict livestock from grazing treated fields.
+Do not allow livestock to feed or graze on treated cover crops.

-Livestock should be restricted from feeding/grazing of treated cover crops. - In fields previously treated with LO-VOL 6, plant soybean seed as deep as practical or at least 1 inch deep.
+In fields previously treated with BASE CAMP LV 6, plant soybean seed as deep as practical or at least 1 inch deep.
 Adjust the planter, if necessary, to ensure that planted seed is completely covered.

-LO-VOL 6 contains 0.7 pound a.e. of 2,4-D per pint.
-When tank mixing with products that contain 2,4-D, do not exceed a combined total of 1.0 pound of a.e. per acre per crop cycle.
+BASE CAMP LV 6 contains 0.7 pounds a.e. of 2,4-D per pint.
+When tank mixing with products that contain 2,4-D, do not exceed a combined total of 1.0 pounds of a.e. per acre per crop cycle